ch3fk0ch/tws-ov-convert/README.md

 This tool helps to convert exported tradelog files from Interactive Brokers TWS into optionvue format.

 ## Run

-If a date is specified the tool will look for "trades.20170331.csv".
-If not it will use the current date.
+Per default the tool expects the filename "trades.YYYYMMdd.csv".
+It is possible to specify a date in the same format.
+If not it will use today.
+Its also possible to specify a filename, in case there is no date in it.

 ```
 tws-ov-convert.exe
 tws-ov-convert.exe -d 20170331
 tws-ov-convert.exe -date 20170331
+tws-ov-convert.exe -f bla.csv
+tws-ov-convert.exe -file bla.csv
 ```

 ## Setup optionvue
 Follow the instructions at http://help.capitaldiscussions.com/article/how-to-import-trades-from-interactive-brokers-to-optionvue to setup the optionvue importer.